code of conduct

 -

-A public hearing was scheduled/held on the elected-official code of conduct.
+A public hearing was held on the Code of Conduct.

 Code of Conduct Public Hearing -